fredgibbs/fredgibbs.github.io/courses/digital-futures-of-history/index.md

 ## Student Learning Outcomes
-- Think critically about how history is produced, disseminated, and consumed in the digital age.
+- Think critically about how technology shapes our access to and interpretations of the past
-- Understand the theoretical possibilities and practical limitations of digital archives and new research and publishing technologies.
+- Examine the impact of the digitization of cultural heritage and how digital archives reshape our access to the past
-- Begin to experiment with new tools, workflows, methods, and techniques for large-scale research questions in history.
+- Begin to experiment with new tools, workflows, methods, and techniques for large-scale research questions in history
 - Identify cultural and algorithmic biases in searching for historical information
+- Critique how digital publishing challenges historical authority and expertise

 ## Work Requirements and Grading
 - Thorough preparedness and engaged participation in most every class meeting.
 This is a class that's focused on discussing and making things, not just memorizing and regurgitating a historical narrative.
 (35%)